War of the Coprophages: Plot

 Mulder goes with Berenbaum to see Eckerle at his facility.
-She stays in the car while he goes in the facility to find Eckerle who is in a hysterical, paranoid state, having been unable to escape the roaches that he feels are following him.
+She stays in the car while he goes inside, finding Eckerle in a deeply paranoid state.
 Eckerle pulls a gun on Mulder, thinking that even he may somehow be a cockroach.
 Scully arrives on the scene and meets Berenbaum.
-Scully then goes in the facility looking for Mulder and then phones him, and when Mulder's phone rings, Eckerle believes it to be Mulder making a tone like the rest of the unusual roaches.
-Eckerle fires at Mulder, and his shots rupture and ignite pipes containing methane gas.
+She then goes in the facility looking for Mulder and then phones him; when his phone rings, Eckerle believes it to be Mulder making a tone like the rest of the unusual roaches.
+He fires at Mulder, and his shots rupture and ignite pipes containing methane gas.
 The agents flee, and the facility explodes with Eckerle still inside.
-The next day, Dr. Ivanov arrives to talk with Mulder at the scene of the explosion and meets Berenbaum.
+The next day, Ivanov arrives at the scene to talk with Mulder and meets Berenbaum.
 The two leave with one another, discussing their interests in insects and robots.
 That night Mulder writes his report on the case, wondering how humanity would react if insect-like robots visited Earth.
-Mulder finds a Blaberus giganteus by his food, and crushes it with an X-File.
+Mulder finds a Blaberus giganteus by his food and crushes it with an X-File.